 This page contains some affiliate links.
-If you take action based on any of them, I’ll receive a referral fee, at no mark up to you.
-Here’s why – and what my eight-year-old thinks about it.
+Here’s why – and what my “kite kid” thinks about it.

 Parenting a “kite kid” (my term for gifted) comes with unique challenges, but you can navigate them.
 And there are many ways to support your child.
 Here are several:

 Read my Kite Kids 101 page.
 It provides a high-level overview of the most important things to understand about giftedness.